anthonyrisinger/cga/7/sys+02.md

 * **The Final Motivation:** The concluding section must transition from observation to a clear engineering motivation for the next chapter.
 Frame it as if we have just completed a requirements-gathering phase.
 Summarize the desirable properties a new product would need to possess to make the elegant sandwich pattern a computational reality.
 The reader should feel a sense of intellectual tension and curiosity, not a sense of deficiency in their existing knowledge.

-Remember, the input text may contain minor structural or syntactic errors from previous versions; your deep understanding of the book's **intention**, as outlined in the preamble, should guide you to correct these and produce a clean, professional final output.
+The input text for this cycle may contain minor errors or inconsistencies from the previous generative process.
+Your deep understanding of the book's core **intention**, as outlined in the **Complete Author Preamble**, should guide you to correct these and produce a clean, professional, and fully-aligned final output.

 **REMEMBER:**